Gautam-Bhandare/SQL-Project/README.md

 particular product in a specific store.

 Note -
-- The dataset is in txt format, convert into csv and directly import into snowflake
+- The dataset is in Txt format, convert into CSV and directly import into Snowflake.
-- Table structure is included in file attachment
+- The table structure is included in the file attachment.
+- All the task information is present in a pdf file which includes the task and solution.